The Platinum Card

 It better deliver too because the $699 annual fee is among the highest in Canada.
 Here’s the real question: is the annual fee warranted.

-The answer: yes it is for frequent travellers and those looking to cash in on the big 50,000 point sign up bonus.
+The answer: yes it is for frequent travellers and those looking to cash in on the big big sign up bonus* of up to 50,000 points.

 Right off the bat, those 50K points are worth about $1,250 in long haul flight rewards anywhere in Canada and the USA if you transfer your points to Aeroplan 1:1.